-Recently I heard an amazing story about a customer service call that lasted almost ten hours.
+Recently I heard an amazing story about a ten-hour customer service call.
 It has to be true.
 It was all over the Internet!
-Seriously, major publications reported that Zappos.com had a customer that called in for a pair of shoes and ended up talking to the customer service rep for almost ten hours.
+Seriously, major publications report that Zappos.com had a customer call in for a pair of shoes and spent almost ten hours talking talked to the customer service rep.

-Before we go any further, if you have been reading my articles you know that Zappos.com is one of my all-time favorite companies.
+Before we go any further, if you have been reading my articles, you know that Zappos.com is one of my all-time favorite companies.
 They are a customer service role model.
-That said, this article isn’t as much about them, as the lesson that we can learn from the ten-hour customer support call.
+That said, this article isn’t as much about them as the lesson we can learn from the ten-hour customer support call.

 Some customer service support centers might not appreciate their employee spending that much time on the phone.
 But at Zappos.com, the number one core value is to “WOW the customer through service.”
 I believe they accomplished that and more.

 This isn’t just a Zappos.com story.
-There is a great lesson here.
 Sure, the story garnered a lot of positive press, but there is still more.
 Zappos.com created a customer service legend.

 The Nordstrom story about giving a refund on a set of tires is an example of a legendary customer service story.
 The Zappos.com “Ten Hour” customer support call ranks right up there.